 Knowing vs. Articulating

-Some people seem to possess the type of knowledge that is difficult to articulate: a vague dread that comes before a natural disaster, a strange love of something or someone, a vision of the divine.
-You might ask people possessed of such knowledge about it and they might answer, "I can't explain it; I just know it."
+You might ask people possessed of such knowledge a question about it and they might answer, "I can't explain it; I just know it."

-This type of argument is very thin when the question is "What is your control group" or "What makes x a reasonable assumption?"
-To such questions, you should be able to articulate a 1-sentence answer.
+This type of argument is very thin when the question is "What is your control group?" or "What makes x a reasonable assumption?"
+To such questions, we need to be able to concise answers that others understand.
+If we cannot articulate an answer, we can safely assume that we do not know it.

 Blog Post: Varanya Chaubey Image: Thomas Jones [Public domain], via Wikimedia Commons